1522 W 45th Ave and 6137 Granville St rezoning application

 I am not against all re-development of Granville Street from Marpole to 16th Ave, but have questions.
 1. How will this rezoning affect the Assessment/Property Taxes on my house that is located across the alley from this type of Granville Street property developments?
 Everyone knows rental properties house more transient people than self owned Strata Condominiums.
 This will drive property values down over time due to increased crime.
 2. Will the city allocate additional police to patrol the face-lifted areas along Granville Street?
 At the moment, police presence is almost non-existent in this area.
 3. I notice that the Redevelopment Application signs at 1522 West 45th Ave/6137 Granville Street and at 5828-5850 Granville Street are carbon copies of each other.
 Does that mean that anywhere along Granville Street will be eligible for 5 story "Market Rental"?
 Or, will city planners require a mixture of rentals (taller) and self owned (3 story) structures along Granville?
 4. Based on your experience and data from other cities that are moving to hyper density, will we likely get "forced out"?
 If so, how long will it be, one, three or five years?

-Pavel asked almost 2 years ago
+Pavel asked over 2 years ago

 Thank you for your questions.
 Please see responses below.